Island of Mozambique: History

 Pottery found on Mozambique Island indicates that the town was founded no later than the fourteenth century.
 According to tradition, the original Swahili population came from Kilwa.
 The town's rulers had links with the rulers of both Angoche and Quelimane by the fifteenth century.
 In 1514, Duarte Barbosa noted that the town had a Muslim population and that they spoke the same Swahili dialect as Angoche.

 The name of the island (Moçambique, pronounced /pt/) is derived from Ali Musa Mbiki (Mussa Bin Bique), sultan of the island in the times of Vasco da Gama.
-This name was subsequently taken to the mainland country which is modern-day Mozambique, and the island was renamed Ilha de Moçambique (Island of Mozambique).
+This name was subsequently also used for the mainland country Mozambique, and Ilha de ...
+(Island of ...) was added to the island's name.
 The Portuguese established a port and naval base in 1507 and built the Chapel of Nossa Senhora de Baluarte in 1522, now considered the oldest European building in the Southern Hemisphere.

-During the 16th century, the Fort São Sebastião was built, and the Portuguese settlement (now known as Stone Town) became the capital of Portuguese East Africa.
+During the 16th century, Fort São Sebastião was built, and the Portuguese settlement (now known as Stone Town) became the capital of Portuguese East Africa.
 The island also became an important missionary centre.
 It withstood Dutch attacks in 1607 and 1608, in a successful defense led by captain-general Dom Estêvão de Ataíde, and remained a major post for the Portuguese on their trips to India.
 It saw the trading of slaves, spices, and gold.

 Apart from the ancient fortifications, only half of the town is stone-built.
 The hospital, a majestic neo-classical building constructed in 1877 by the Portuguese, with a garden decorated with ponds and fountains, was repainted white after the Mozambican Civil War.
 For many years, it was the biggest hospital south of the Sahara.

 With the opening of the Suez Canal, the island's fortunes waned.
 In 1898, the capital was moved to Lourenço Marques (now Maputo) on the mainland.
 By the middle of the 20th century, the new harbour of Nacala took most of the remaining business.